erfarid/health-insurance-linear-regression/README.md

-# 🏥 Medical Insurance Cost Prediction
+# 🏥 Medical  Cost Prediction

 A machine learning project that predicts annual medical insurance charges for customers using **Linear Regression** with Python and Scikit-learn.